Richfletch92/BWGM/README.md

 ### Use Cases and Reflections:

   - **Code Creation:**
     - Reflection: I used Co-pilot through the majority of my project by using inline editing and chat.
 I had a lot of problems with Co-pilot consistently trying to override code that wasn't needed.
 I also had issues with the code being overly complex or not doing what I'd asked it to help create.
 I actually found ChatGPT to be more helpful in a lot of instances where Co-pilot was failing.
-I used a mix of question-and-answer prompts and multi-step prompts when getting AI to assist in my code-creation.
-Some times co-pilot would need further info as the original prompts wouldn't create what I'd asked it to do.
+I used a mix of question-and-answer prompts and multi-step prompts when getting AI to assist in my code creation.
+Sometimes Co-pilot would need further info as the original prompts wouldn't create what I'd asked it to do.

-    - Examples: When creating my fetch_data and utils I started using Co-pilot however I couldn't get co-pilot to write the code effectively and get it to work.
+    - Examples: When creating my fetch_data and utils I started using Co-pilot however I couldn't get Co-pilot to write the code effectively and get it to work.
 When asking ChatGPT to write the same functions the code worked straight away with little to no editing required had I used ChatGPT straight away I would have saved myself some considerable time.

   - **Debugging:**
-    - Reflection: Co-pilot was excellent for spotting smaller bugs and helped identify an issue causing overflow on the right hand side of my screen.
-Whilst co-pilot couldn't actually identify the issue itself it recommended adding a wild card selector which added a border to each element.
+    - Reflection: Co-pilot was excellent for spotting smaller bugs and helped identify an issue causing overflow on the right-hand side of my screen.
+Whilst Co-pilot couldn't actually identify the issue itself it recommended adding a wildcard selector which added a border to each element.
 This allowed me to identify that my footer was overflowing.
-I did have a few issues with co-pilot actually delaying me with some debugging.
+I did have a few issues with Co-pilot actually delaying me with some debugging.
 When I was trying to implement users being able to edit their reviews I was having an issue with the review form not prefilling.
-It was due to my JavaScript file not being correctly linked to the html file.
+It was due to my JavaScript file not being correctly linked to the HTML file.
 There was a small typo in the file name set as script.js and not scripts.js.
-Co-pilot advised some real extensive and over the top fixes but didn't advise once about the potential typo.
-I wasted a good 2-3 hours trying with co-pilot to fix the issue.
-My big takeaway from using AI is that I've been relying to heavily on using co-pilot where manual testing can be a lot more time effective.
+Co-pilot advised some real extensive and over-the-top fixes but didn't advise once about the potential typo.
+I wasted a good 2-3 hours trying with Co-pilot to fix the issue.
+My big takeaway from using AI is that I've been relying too heavily on using Co-pilot where manual testing can be a lot more time effective.

-  - **Performance and UX Optimization:**
+  - **Performance and UX Optimisation:**
-    - Reflection: Although I came up with the main design for the website, it was handy to get co-pilot create a lot of the forms using my orignal designs as templates to save time.
+    - Reflection: Although I came up with the main design for the website, it was handy to get Co-pilot to create a lot of the forms using my original designs as templates to save time.
 I would prompt Co-pilot to use the design of my current form to use it as a template to design the other forms.

 - **Overall Impact:**
   - AI tools streamlined repetitive tasks, enabling focus on high-level development.
   - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
-  - Challenges included contextual adjustments to AI-generated outputs, AI not always detecting what is causing the underlining issues and some AI not always being affective as others.
+  - Challenges included contextual adjustments to AI-generated outputs, AI not always detecting what is causing the underlying issues and some AI not always being effective as others.

 ## Testing Summary
 - **Manual Testing:**